Emily-Thomas/bestrong/docs/WORKOUT_EXECUTION_SPEC.md

 Generate Week [X] workouts that:
 1. Build on the progression from previous weeks
 2. Address any issues noted in performance feedback
-3. Adjust difficulty based on actual RPE and performance
+3. Adjust difficulty based on actual RIR and performance
 4. Maintain client engagement and motivation
 5. Follow the original plan structure while adapting to real-world results